michaelborck-books/ai-as-a-teaching-partner/booklet/chapter-06-virtual-company.md

 ### Creating the Cast

-You create four separate Master Prompts—one for each character.
+You create four separate Master Prompts,one for each character.
 Each prompt includes:
 - The shared company context (so all personas are consistent)
 - The specific character's background and perspective
 - What that character knows and doesn't know